C2DH/playing-ranke-two-stack/README.md

 Git clone this repository and create a local copy on your computer.

 Click on the green button at the top of this webpage and copy the URL of the repository to your clipboard.
-Open a terminal/command propmt and navigate to the directory into which you want to insert the repository.
+Open a terminal/command prompt and navigate to the directory into which you want to insert the repository.
 Type "git clone" and paste the URL (on Linux you need to use Ctrl+Shift+C/V for copy-pasting):

 ```
 git clone https://github.com/C2DH/playing-ranke-two-stack.git